wildfly-extras/wildfly-cloud-galleon-pack/doc/layers.md

 ## transactions

-The `node-identifier` is set to the value of the `jboss.node.name` system property.
+The `node-identifier` is set to the value of the `jboss.tx.node.id` system property.
 The value of
-`jboss.node.name` is automatically computed at server startup.
+`jboss.tx.node.id` is automatically computed at server startup.
 The `recovery-listener` is enabled.

 ## undertow